ErickXBT/SOMNICLAW-AI/README.md

-  # SOMNICLAW Website Figma
+  # SOMNICLAW AI

-  This is a code bundle for SOMNICLAW Website Figma.
-The original project is available at https://www.figma.com/design/Brkn1QxCt7uE6hp8dBTBIb/SOMNICLAW-Website-Figma.
+  This is a code bundle for SOMNICLAW AI.
+The original project is available at https://somniclaw.xyz/

   ## Running the code